tm-a-t/TGPy/guide/docs/extensibility/api.md

 async parse_code(text: str) -> ParseResult(is_code: bool, original: str, transformed: str, tree: AST | None)
 ```

-<p class="code-label">Checks if the given text is code and gives AST and other info</p>
+Checks if the given text is code and gives AST and other info
+{.code-label}

 ### Parse a message